 LRH continues to build more community partnerships to improve community benefit.
-LRH is developing more health initiatives to promote awareness of risk and prevention associated with health conditions such as obesity, diabetes, cancer and hypertension as well as infant mortality.
+LRH is developing more health initiatives to promote awareness of risk and prevention associated with health conditions such as asthma, diabetes, and mental health.

 LRH has also worked with local and state health officials to develop the Prince George's County and the State Health Improvement Plans and continues to work closely with the Health Department to implement programs that address the health plan goals.